An intravenous (IV) line is a small plastic tube that goes into your vein. It is used to give you blood, fluids or medicine.

 It is OK to ask a doctor or nurse:

-- if you really need an IV line.
-If you don't have an IV line, you're less at risk of getting an infection
+- if you really need an IV line - if you do not have an IV line, you're less at risk of getting an infection

 - to clean their hands before they put in or touch your IV line